k-burger/tangles_in_pop_gen/README.md

 width="500"/>
 </p>

+> [!NOTE]
-This repository contains the code for the publication 'Inferring Ancestry with the Hierarchical Soft Clustering Approach tangleGen' (doi: https://doi.org/10.1101/2024.03.27.586940).
+> This repository contains the code for the publication 'Inferring Ancestry  with the Hierarchical Soft Clustering Approach tangleGen' (doi: https://doi.org/10.1101/2024.03.27.586940).

 tangleGen is a hierarchical clustering method designed for inferring ancestral relationships in population genetics.
 This method exploits the flexibility and robust